sayeemabdullah/React-Cribsheet/README.md

 #### let

-`let` is used to assign value to variables in a block which cannot be accessed outside.
+`let` is used to assign value to variables in a block that cannot be accessed outside.

 #### var

-`var` is used to assign value to variables which can be accessed anywhere.
+`var` is used to assign value to variables that can be accessed anywhere.

 #### const

-`const` is used to assign value to variables which cannot be re-assigned anywhere in the code.
+`const` is used to assign value to variables that cannot be re-assigned anywhere in the code.

 #### Objects & Object Destructuring

-Objects are collections of key value pairs.
-We can make an object like below:
+Objects are collections of key-value pairs.
+We can make an object like the below:

 ``` js